wjcapehart/AES_CEE_Python/01 Getting Python and Miniconda Started.md

 ### 5.2 A Place For Your ~Crap~ Stuff

-Jupyter's framework is expecting your work area to hang off of your home Windows directory.
-Therefore, I recommend creating a good working directory for your Python development wherever you keep your class materials in your Documents, Dropbox, One-Drive-SDSMT, Google Drive, or other drive access by mouse-clicking on the Jupyter File Manager Sub-Window from your home directory.
+Jupyter's framework expects your work area to hang off of your home Windows directory.
+Therefore, I recommend creating a good working directory for your Python development wherever you keep your class materials: in your Documents, Dropbox, One-Drive-SDSMT, Google Drive, or other drive access by mouse-clicking on the Jupyter File Manager Sub-Window from your home directory.

 And with that, congratulations!
 You have a flexible work environment that allows you to code in Python (and other languages) and create a document that includes traditional word-processing text, pictures, tables, active code, output, graphs, tables, and other resources.
 This will allow you to create a truly replicable and shareable piece of work that you can share with colleagues or clients.

 ### 6 Ways Forward

-From here, I have a fast "spinup" course that introduces you to the basic Markdown language to document Python and some basics skills.
-Much of it is for students who join my workgroup who have not had Python or need some practice to refresh their skills.
-There is also a page of "Stupid Python Tricks" for more advanced use.
+From here, I have a fast "spinup" course that introduces you to the basic Markdown language for documenting Python and some basic skills.
+Much of it is for students who join my workgroup who have yet to learn Python before this or need some practice to refresh their skills.
+There is also a "Stupid Python Tricks" page for more advanced use.

 Play Hard.
 Have Fun.